Sigrid of Sweden (1566–1633): Biography

+Later life

 Her position after the deposition of her father was somewhat unclear, but she did not have the full position of a royal princess: in the painting attributed to her, she is called : "Fröken Sigrid Vasa, Konung Eriks äkta dotter" (in English: "Miss Sigrid Vasa, legitimate daughter of King Eric") not "Princess".
 The title of "Miss" was only used by noblewomen until the 19th century.
 Nevertheless, she had a good relationship with her paternal family.
 She was made lady-in-waiting to her cousin Princess Anna of Sweden in 1582, and traveled with her to Poland, where she was present at the coronation of King Sigismund III Vasa in 1587.
 Soon after this, she met with her brother Gustav again in Poland.
 No other meeting between the siblings after this is mentioned.

 In 1587, Sigrid was granted the fief of her mother's residence Liuksiala Manor, as well as the right to inherit it.
 It is unclear whether this meant that Liuksiala was now the property of Sigrid rather than Karin, but Sigrid was after this given her own income from the estate.
 Sigrid had a close relationship with her mother, and often visited her in Finland.
 It is unclear how long Sigrid remained at the court of Anna, but in 1596, she was again living in Finland, and at her wedding in 1597, she was given permission from Anna to marry, indicating that she was still formally a lady-in-waiting at that time.

 In 1599, Sigrid followed her spouse in exile to Riga, where he fled from Charles IX as a known loyalist of king Sigismund.
 She returned to Finland as a widow in 1603.
 After her second marriage in 1609, Sigrid lived at the Swedish court, where her husband had a position.
 It is confirmed that she occasionally had conflicts with Charles IX regarding financial matters, and that the king at such occasions called her a "bastard", but there is nothing to indicate that she was in any way disregarded at court.

 Family

-Sigrid married two noblemen.
-In 1597, she married nobleman Henrik Klasson Tott (died 1603).
+Sigrid married two Swedish noblemen.
+In 1597, she married Henrik Klasson Tott (died 1603).